sarahfieg04/Library_CodeIgnighter-/README.md

            publication_year INT,
            cover_image VARCHAR(255)
         );

-   6. Configure the .env file
+  8. Configure the .env file
       1. Open the file label env and rename it to .env
       2. uncomment these lines and set them as follows:
          - database.default.hostname = localhost
          - database.default.database = ci4
          - database.default.username = root
          - database.default.password =
          - database.default.DBDriver = MySQLi

-  7. Start CodeIgniter Sever
+  9. Start CodeIgniter Sever
      1. In your project folder run: php spark serve
      2. You should ee something like:   CodeIgniter development server started on http://localhost:8080

-  8. Page Navigations
+  10. Page Navigations
      1. Go to http://localhost:8080/book, you will see your list of books or a message if the library is empty

+   11. How to use
-     2. To add a book
+       1. To add a book
-         1. Click 'Add Book' button
+         - Click 'Add Book' button
-         2. Fill out the form and hit Save, your book will appear on the home page
+         - Fill out the form and hit Save, your book will appear on the home page
-     3. To Edit a Book
+     2. To Edit a Book
-         1. Click the 'Edit' button next to any book
+         - Click the 'Edit' button next to any book
-         2. Make your changes and then hit the 'Update' button to save your changes
+         - Make your changes and then hit the 'Update' button to save your changes
-    4. To Delete a Book
+    3. To Delete a Book
-         1. On the home page hit the 'Delete' button next to a book in the Actions column and click confirm.
+         -  On the home page hit the 'Delete' button next to a book in the Actions column and click confirm.

 # Page Navigations Example
 - Books List